ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 > If you are prevented from changing the patch selection, you can enable the `Allow changing patch selection` toggle in the RVX Manager settings.
 To reset to the default selection, tap the "Default" button at the top of the patch selection menu.

-You can see examples of what the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube).
+You can see examples of what some of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube).
 Note that it is a work-in-progress.

 Patches that have the ⚙️ symbol have additional settings (AKA patch options) that you can configure before patching.
 Noteable ones are the `Theme` patch and the `Custom branding icon YouTube` patch, which has [3 preset app icons](https://imgur.com/a/qlelvZk) you can choose from.